apoorva-sriv/MonoUniversity/README.md

 The price system for users has yet to be implemented.
 The button on the bottom will allow to return back to the MAIN PAGE.

+// Leader Board
+Here we list out players and the number of wins.
+No difference for user or admin.
+Click the top left logo to leave this page back to main screen

 // LOGOUT
 This button simply takes you back to the login screen.